Student Terms and Conditions

 6.2 The Interactive Design Institute will not consider subsequent requests from the same student, nor will they consider requests received after 14 days from enrolment.

-6.3 If you wish to cancel your registration, you must inform your Course Coordinator by letter, e-mail or telephone.
-It is not enough to tell your tutor; you must inform your Course Coordinator.
+6.3 If you wish to cancel your registration, you must inform your Programme Coordinator by letter, e-mail or telephone.
+It is not enough to tell your tutor; you must inform your Programme Coordinator.
 Your cancellation will take effect on the date we receive your letter or telephone call.